rr5050/node-db-boilerplate/README.md

     docker-compose up -d
     npm run dev

-## Description:

-docker: MariaDB server
+### Docker-compose

-Will setup a docker volume to contain the database.
+Will setup a MariaDB server with a docker volume to contain the database.
 If it's not present at startup, the database will be started and then initialized with files in the folder './src/db/sql/initdb' - using them in an alfabetically order.

 ---